 So how does diversification help reduce risk in investing?
 Diversification spreads your dollars across different assets, sectors, market caps, and regions.
 A well-diversified portfolio can reduce risk by smoothing returns and ensuring no one investment carries too much weight.

 Index funds are securities that track a specific index, such as the S&P 500 or Nasdaq Composite.
-Typically, they boast lower fees and better long-term performance than actively managed funds.
+Typically, they boast lower fees than actively managed funds.
 They can also reduce risk by introducing automatic diversification from the start.

 Dollar-cost averaging involves investing a set amount of money at regular intervals, regardless of market prices.
 It generally pairs well with fund investing and can help you minimize risk by:

 Day trading and timing the market can be tempting—but you’re likely to lose more than you make.
 By contrast, a buy-and-hold strategy gives your portfolio a chance to benefit from price appreciation, dividend payouts and reinvestments, and compound interest.

 One common mistake that investors make is selling out when the market hiccups.
 While exiting a bad investment can be a wise decision, dumping during a downturn only solidifies your losses.
 Instead, consider them an opportunity to snap up valuable investments at below-market prices and boost your long-term profits.

 Generally, there’s a correlation between risk and return.
 The riskier an investment, the higher your potential rewards.
 But if you only make “safer” investments, you may see lower returns in the long run.